ardaku/wavy/README.md

 - Redox
 - Android (might already work)
 - Nintendo Switch (and other game consoles)
+- WASI
+- Others (Make a PR if you think of one)

 ### Planned Capabilities
 - Audio channel mixing.